citsjtu2020/KAE-Inofrmer/Readme.md

    --event_d_model: dimension of hidden layers in the ER-embedding architectures

-   --event_d_ff: dimeansion of the fcn in ER-embedding layers
+   --event_d_ff: dimension of the fcn in ER-embedding layers

    --data: the domain of this data, default: qps (do not change)